bfirner/essays/20230828-LargeDNNsLookGood--TheyMayBeFoolingUs.md

 The script will train a network and then test it with 1000 starting positions on 5 by 5 boards.
 If it prints out `Training failure` at the end, then the network failed to predict all 1000 final states correctly.
-I tried training 20 times and none of the networks were successful at playing the game of life.
+I tried training 20 times and none of the networks were successful at playing the Game of Life.
 Some of them got over 60% of the outputs correct, but we want 100%.
 Is there something wrong with the network?

 To prove that the network is capable of performing the task, we can initialize the weights and biases